It’s official: SINGING IS GOOD FOR YOU !

 Now if you’re in a choir ……………….
 Well, it’s all good news!
 Feels good, does you good!
 Here in the North-East we are blessed with a good array of amateur choirs: ladies’ choirs, mixed choirs and male voice choirs.
 And that’s not forgetting the wonderful efforts of junior choirs and their teachers / conductors in our schools.

-Malcolm Corbett, a stalwart of Ashington Male Voice Choir, says,
+Quote from a member of Ashington & District Male Voice Choir, says,

 “You know, sometimes you turn up for a rehearsal feeling a bit down or fed up, but then you get stuck into the music, sing your heart out – and you come out smiling!”